prashantkumbhare16/Speech_Recognition_Model-Zidio_internship_dataset-/README.md

-Here is a README for the MFCC and TESS-based LSTM model project:

----

 # Speech Emotion Recognition Using MFCC and LSTM
 This project focuses on identifying human emotions from speech using the **Toronto Emotional Speech Set (TESS)** dataset.
 By extracting **Mel Frequency Cepstral Coefficients (MFCC)** as features and utilizing a **Long Short-Term Memory (LSTM)** neural network, this model aims to classify seven distinct emotions effectively.